baudisgroup/info.baudisgroup.beta/docs/presentations/2020-11-04-Michael-Baudis__Beaconv2__SPHN-webinar.md

 ---
-title: "Beacon v2 – Towards a reference genomic data protocol"
+title: "Beacon v2 – Towards flexible use and clinical applications for a reference genomic data protocol"
 date: 2020-11-04
 authors:
   - '@mbaudis'